mariia-nam/landing-page/README.md

 ## Project Description

-The project has custom HTML, CSS and JS files and represent a landing page.
+The project has custom HTML, CSS and JS files and represents a landing page.

 ## How to run the project